 OHSU is the state’s only academic health center, drawing students, scientists, and patients from across the country and globe.
 We serve more than a quarter of a million patients each year with innovative care and treatment models based on the latest knowledge available.
-Having secured $340M in fiscal year 2013, OHSU researchers continue to make breakthrough discoveries in an environment that fosters unique multidisciplinary and collaborative approaches to the most intractable problems in human health.
+OHSU researchers continue to make breakthrough discoveries in an environment that fosters unique multidisciplinary and collaborative approaches to the most intractable problems in human health.

-Biomedical imaging is increasingly central to the practice and evolution of modern medicine, and the Department of Diagnostic Radiology at OHSU is committed to training the next generation of physician scientists to continue advancing the role of imaging in clinical care and research.
+The Department of Diagnostic Radiology at OHSU is committed to training the next generation of radiologists to continue advancing the role of imaging in clinical care and research.
 Approximately 140,000 examinations are performed in the Department of Diagnostic Radiology each year.
 In addition, the affiliated Portland VA Medical Center and Shriners Children’s Hospital are co-located on the Marquam Campus, increasing the department’s exposure to a wide variety of clinical pathologies.
 The department’s advanced facilities and expert mentors give radiologists-in-training the skills required to become well-rounded clinicans and leaders in academic biomedical imaging.

 OHSU’s Department of Diagnostic Radiology offers fellowships in the following:

 Biomedical Imaging Research Training Program | Body Imaging | Cardiothoracic Imaging | Musculoskeletal Imaging | Neuroradiology | Nuclear Medicine Residency | Pediatric Radiology | Women's Imaging

 concluding Interventional Radiology Fellowship